gech71/leaseFlow/README.md

 -   **Route**: `GET /portal/connect`
 -   **Process**:
     1. The request must contain an `Authorization: Bearer <token>` header provided by the NIB Super App.
-    2. The LeaseFlow server extracts this token.
+    2. The nibrental server extracts this token.
     3. It makes a backend `GET` request to the `NIB_VALIDATE_TOKEN_URL` to verify the token's authenticity.
     4. If valid, the NIB server responds with the user's phone number.
 If invalid, an error is shown.
 -   **File**: `src/app/portal/connect/page.tsx`